 NetworkNature will highlight a timely topic in the nature-based solutions field with its semester themes, identified in consultation with the nature-based solutions community.
 Each semester NetworkNature will focus on a specific theme, gathering and disseminating information from a wide range of stakeholders to raise awareness and increase knowledge and collaboration in relation to the chosen topic.
 Further NetworkNature will attend relevant events locally and internationally to raise awareness about the topic and promote work and research conducted.

 The third NetworkNature semester theme is 'Nature-based solutions and Standards' covering quality aspects; how quality is measured, reported and monitored.
 Learn more by reading the concept brief.

-The second semester theme running from September 2021 to January 2021, will delve into Ecosystem Restoration, a crucial topic with the UN Decade on Ecosystem Restoration shaping a sustainable future for us for years to come.
-Find more about the theme in the NetworkNature Concept Brief.
+The second semester theme that ran from September 2021 to March 2022, covered Ecosystem Restoration, a crucial topic with the UN Decade on Ecosystem Restoration shaping a sustainable future for us for years to come.
+Find more about the theme in the NetworkNature Concept Brief and Outcomes Report below.